karlok/godotui-essentials/README.md

 - ✅ Optional fade and slide-in animations
 - ✅ Customizable background and border styles
 - ✅ Health bars with color transitions
-- ✅ Minimal setup — works in code or directly in the editor
+- ✅ Minimal setup — works in code or directly in the Godot Editor Inspector

 ## 📦 Installation

 1. Copy the `addons/gui_essentials` folder into your project.
 2. In Godot, go to **Project > Project Settings > Plugins** and enable **gui_essentials**.
 3. Add `_GUIPaths.gd` as an autoload singleton for convenient code access.
+4. Note: Make sure you name the singleton exactly _GUIPaths (with underscore) in Project > Autoload, or the example code won’t work.

 ## 📚 API Documentation